 I do know that the story of Pocahontas (1995) was fabrication for the benefit of the story line and the music.
 Although the song, “Colors of the Wind” calls to something deep in me and I am always moved.
 Somehow, I was able to leave the propaganda ghost behind and fall in love with a song that slammed commercialization, colonization, and all that other baggage while it opened up a world filled with color and purpose—and life.

 And then there was the kerfuffle over The Hunchback of Notre Dame (1996).
 At first, I was in the eye-rolling group.
 From what I was hearing, people were upset over representation of the disability of Quasimodo and of the heritage of Esmeralda.
 Disney took a lot of liberties with Hugo’s plot, and therein lies the issue—eye-rolling has ceased, I get it now.
 You see, the faction upset about the portrayal of Quasimodo was upset because of the license taken with the story line.
 The valiant captain of the animation was a dirtbag in the novel.
 In the novel there is no scene where Quasimodo tenderly entrusts his love into the hands of the dashing “good guy.”
 In the novel, the lovely Esmeralda dies, and Quasimodo seeks out her grave and dies with her.
 As noted in the article, not a catchy tune moment.
-The point, then, was that Disney’s portrayal was that the gypsy girl got to run off were her handsome suitor while poor bent Quasimodo was left with the gargoyles.
+The point, then, was that Disney’s portrayal was that the gypsy girl got to run off with her handsome suitor while poor bent Quasimodo was left with the gargoyles.

 The other issue raised was the portrayal of the Romani.
 Well, I’m one quarter Roma (maternal grandmother) and the fact of the matter is that Romani have been third-class non-citizens throughout Europe for centuries.
 I would dearly love to see the Romani portrayed through their rich culture showing the good as well as the not-so-good.
 The latter developed as an art of survival in a world where the people were denied access to land or shops.
 Even with that, the paths ran deep to the herb-makers, fortunetellers, and dancing girls of the night.
 Again, there is music that calls me.
 “God Help the Outcasts” by Esmeralda still pierces my soul.